elisa-aleman/elisa-aleman.github.io/en/cv/index.md

 <a id="intro"></a>
 ## Introduction

-I am an AI engineer born in Mexico, I have lived in Japan for over 7 years and have gotten used to Japanese language and culture.
+I am an AI engineer born in Mexico, I have lived in Japan since 2015 and have gotten used to Japanese language and culture.
 I received the B.S. and M.S. degrees and have a PhD in Information Science and Control Engineering, which I obtained in the Nagaoka University of Technology, Nagaoka, Japan under the instruction of Hirofumi Nonaka.
 I delve in Artificial Neural Networks, Artificial Intelligence, and Data Mining.
 My engineering interests are Text and Data mining for management purposes and multilingual endeavors.

 <a id="edu"></a>